antmicro/arty-mpw-tester/README.md

 You can learn more about Open Shuttle Program by visiting this [link](https://efabless.com/open_shuttle_program).

 The Arty MPW Tester board routes the interfaces from Caravel and provides the necessary power buses.
-The design files were prepared in KiCad 6.
-This design is currently a Work in Progress (WiP).
+The design files were prepared in KiCad 7.

 ## Repository structure